-106 In response to a GSSB query, the SD explained how GRI ensures alignment and interconnection 107 between the various projects and across the Standards as a whole - regular communication and updates between teams and the presence of technical experts allow for the exchange of knowledge.
-108 The SD further clarified a number of points about the project in response to GSSB questions and 109 110 comments: 111 All technical textiles (sports clothing, synthetics) are grouped under synthetic fibers. • 112 A focus of the standard is the garment industry, and the crossover between textiles, labor, •
+In response to a GSSB query, the SD explained how GRI ensures alignment and interconnection between the various projects and across the Standards as a whole - regular communication and

+108 updates between teams and the presence of technical experts allow for the exchange of knowledge.

+The SD further clarified a number of points about the project in response to GSSB questions andcomments:

-- Waste is a key topic within textiles, with packaging contributing a significant amount.
+- All technical textiles (sports clothing, synthetics) are grouped under synthetic fibers.
+A focus of the standard is the garment industry, and the crossover between textiles, labor, and manufacturing will be considered.
+Weste is a key tapic within textiles, with peakering contributing a cignificant empount.
+It is - Waste is a key topic within textiles, with packaging contributing a significant amount.
 It is important to have a holistic approach and recognize that covering everything is impossible. - The jewelry industry is amenable to being included in textiles.
 GRI has been engaging with industry representatives.
 The overall impression is that jewelry is part of fashion and, therefore, included in this Standard. - On this subject, the SD recognizes that the supply chain of conflict minerals coming to the smelter needs to be kept in mind.